hasanmoudud/geocompr/main.md

 ## Geographic algorithms

-Algorithms are the computing equivalent of a cooking recipe.
+Algorithms are, roughly speaking, the computing equivalent of a cooking recipe.
-Thy are instructions which, when undertaken on appropriate ingredients, result in useful (or tasty, to continue the metaphor).
+They are a complete set of instructions which, when undertaken on the input (ingredients), result in useful (tasty) outputs, to continue the metaphor.
 Before diving into the detail a brief history will show how they relate to the more recent concepts of scripts (covered in the previous section) and functions (covered next).

 The word algorithm originated in 9^th^ Century Baghdad with the publication of *Hisab al-jabr w’al-muqabala*, an early maths textbook.